-In the 1820s, a Congressional coalition including representatives from the North and the Midwest pushed for higher tariffs in 1824 and 1828 (Irwin 2008).
-By 1830, as Figure 1 shows, the average tariff on imports peaked at about 60 percent, the highest level ever.
-The South fiercely opposed this development and the controversy sparked the nation's first major political crisis after independence.
-South Carolina threatened to "nullify" (not enforce) federal tariff legislation and even secede from the union unless tariffs were reduced.
-This crisis was defused by the Compromise Tariff of 1833, which phased out tariff rates above 20 percent over a nine-year period and essentially remained in place until the Civil War.
+In 1824 and 1828, a Congressional coalition including representatives from the North and the Midwest pushed for higher tariffs (Irwin 2008).
+By 1830, as Figure 1 shows, the average tariff on imports peaked at about 60%, the highest level ever.
+The South fiercely opposed this development, and the controversy sparked the nation's first major political crisis after independence.
+South Carolina threatened to nullify (i.e., not enforce) the federal tariff and even secede from the Union unless tariffs were reduced.
+This crisis was defused by the Compromise Tariff of 1833, which phased out tariff rates above 20% over a nine-year period.
 This established lower tariffs for revenue purposes as government policy for most of the remaining antebellum period.

 Were the South's vociferous objections to a protective tariff justified?
-Southern critics of the tariff charged that high tariffs on manufactured goods raised the cost of living for consumers and harmed agricultural producers by indirectly reducing their exports.
-20 In addition, they argued, all the revenue from the tariff was spent in the North.
-Therefore, they viewed high import duties as an unfair tax that redistributed income from consumers and farmers in the South to businesses and capital-owners in the North.
+Southern critics of the tariff charged that high tariffs on manufactured goods raised the cost of living for consumers and harmed agricultural producers by indirectly reducing their exports.20 In addition, they argued, all the revenue from the tariff was being spent in the North.
+Therefore, they viewed high import duties as an unfair tax that redistributed income from consumers and farmers in the South to businesses and capital owners in the North.
 Tariff proponents in the North claimed that protective duties helped American workers by expanding industrial employment and boosting wages, while giving farmers a steady demand in the home market for the food and raw materials that they produced.